 TAXATION OF MILITARY SUPERANNUATION BENEFITS

-The Full Federal Court decision in December 2020, Commissioner of Taxation v Douglas (Douglas decision) found that military invalidity superannuation pensions payable under the Defence Force Retirement and Death Benefits (DFRDB) scheme and the Military Superannuation and Benefits (MSB) scheme commencing on or after 20 September 2007 are to be taxed as superannuation lump sums, rather than superannuation income streams.
+The Full Federal Court decision in December 2020, Commissioner of Taxation v Douglas (Douglas decision) found that military invalidity superannuation pensions payable under the Defence Force Retirement and Death Benefits (DFRDB) scheme and the Military Superannuation and Benefits Scheme (MSBS) commencing on or after 20 September 2007 are to be taxed as superannuation lump sums, rather than superannuation income streams.

-• Maintains the benefits of the Douglas decision for invalidity benefits and death benefits for beneficiaries of invalidity pensions paid from the DFRDB and MSB schemes that commence on or after 20 September 2007, and otherwise retrospectively and prospectively reverses the effect of the Douglas decision in relation to all other schemes consistent with the intent of the current superannuation tax law
+- Maintains the benefits of the Douglas decision for invalidity benefits and death benefits for beneficiaries of invalidity pensions paid from the DFRDB and MSBS schemes that commence on or after 20 September 2007, and otherwise retrospectively and prospectively reverses the effect of the Douglas decision in relation to all other schemes consistent with the intent of the current superannuation tax law.

-• Introduces a non-refundable tax offset to prevent any adverse income tax outcomes for veterans in the DFRDB and MSB schemes that are affected by the retention of the Douglas decision.
-This will reverse higher end of year tax liabilities that would have occurred for some of these veterans and enable the ATO and CSC to include the impact of the new offset in determining fortnightly tax withholding, in order to address higher withholding that has occurred due to the Douglas decision
+- Introduces a non-refundable tax offset to prevent any adverse income tax outcomes for veterans in the DFRDB and MSBS schemes that are affected by the retention of the Douglas decision.
+This will reverse higher end of year tax liabilities that would have occurred for some of these veterans and enable the ATO and CSC to include the impact of the new offset in determining fortnightly tax withholding, in order to address higher withholding that has occurred due to the Douglas decision.

-• Extends these changes to Spouse and Children’s pensions paid to a spouse or child following the death of a member of a DFRDB or MSB scheme affected by the Douglas decision to ensure these beneficiaries are no worse off
+- Extends these changes to Spouse and Children’s pensions paid to a spouse or child following the death of a member of a DFRDB or MSBS scheme affected by the Douglas decision to ensure these beneficiaries are no worse off.

-The draft legislation confirms the lump sum tax treatment for affected members of the DFRDB and MSB schemes.
-The Government’s approach means that affected veterans in the DFRDB and MSB schemes will not only retain the income tax benefits of the Douglas decision but also retain the resulting benefits of changes in their taxable income, such as Family Tax Benefit entitlements and the childcare subsidy.
+The legislation confirms the lump sum tax treatment for affected members of the DFRDB and MSBS schemes.
+The Government’s approach means that affected veterans in the DFRDB and MSBS schemes will not only retain the income tax benefits of the Douglas decision but also retain the resulting benefits of changes in their taxable income, such as Family Tax Benefit entitlements and the childcare subsidy.

 Where to go for assistance